skydive4000/PFSS/README.md

 ### Dependencies

 All the max and min Values are calculated on your RC.
-Therefore you must ensure, that the telemetry data is updated frequently.
+Therefore you should ensure, that the telemetry data is updated frequently.

 The update intervall relies on 3 sources:
 - ExpressLRS Packet Rate (Higher = better, but reduces range)